Prabalranjan/walmart_analysis/README.md

 - Which product has the highest profit?

 # Data Insights -
-- Overall sales figure of the dataset is 725457.8245
+- Overall sales figure of the dataset is 725457.8245 \n
-- Numbers of Unique customer is 686
+- Numbers of Unique customer is 686 \n
 - Average time taken to ship order is 4.0 days
 - Highest sale month is 12 and the sale amount is 115934.54
 - # Top 5 customers based on total sales are -